Myxomatosis: Use as an evolutionary model

 Given the importance of viral evolution to disease emergence, pathogenesis, drug resistance, and vaccine efficacy, the myxoma virus has been well studied by theoreticians and experimentalists.
 The introductions of myxoma virus into European rabbit populations in Australia and France created natural experiments in virulence evolution.
 While initial viral strains were highly virulent, attenuated strains were soon recovered from the field.
 These attenuated strains, which allowed rabbits to survive longer, came to dominate because they were more readily transmitted.
 As the complete genome sequences of multiple myxoma strains have been published, scientists have been able to pinpoint exactly which genes are responsible for the changes in the myxoma virus's virulence and behavior.

 The evolution of myxomatosis has proved to be increasingly complex and unpredictable as both the virus and the host species change over time.
 In countries in which the virus has been introduced for control of feral rabbits, the hosts and the pathogens have continually adapted in various ways.
 While current strains of the myxoma virus in Australia are reduced in virulence, myxomatosis still provides significant rabbit control.
-For some recent strains of the virus, the reduction of inflammation in the host has resulted in prolonged virus replication and enhanced disease transmission.
+For some recent strains of the virus, the reduction of inflammation in the host has resulted in prolonged viral replication and enhanced disease transmission.
 In turn, reduced suppression of the virus by the host's fever has led to immunosuppression and increased virulence.

 In culture

 Myxomatosis is referred to as "the white blindness" in the novel Watership Down (1972) by Richard Adams.
 In this story a rabbit chief drives out all rabbits who seemed to be afflicted.
-In one of the novel's folk tales about the rabbit hero El-ahrairah, the transmission of the disease is explained to him by the lord of the rabbit underworld, the Black Rabbit of Inle ("it is carried by the fleas in rabbits' ears; they pass from the ears of a sick rabbit to those of his companions").
+In one of the novel's folk tales about the rabbit hero El-ahrairah, the transmission of the disease is explained to him by the lord of the rabbit underworld, the Black Rabbit of Inlé ("it is carried by the fleas in rabbits' ears; they pass from the ears of a sick rabbit to those of his companions").

+In 2003, British rock band Radiohead released a song titled "Myxomatosis" as part of their sixth studio album, Hail to the Thief.